Worst to First Jerseys: St Louis Blues

 The yellow also plays a bigger role in these jerseys, giving them more visual impact and energy, as well as balancing the two tones of blue more emphatically.

 Overall, this version is more impactful and much more rooted in a classic aesthetic than trying to bridge a gap between the classic and contemporary, making it a more successful design.
+Plus, they raised this, which makes everything look better by association.

 But still not the best they’ve ever worn…

 Jersey Recommendation: #91 Tarasenko.
 He’s the elite game-breaking player that has pushed the Blues towards new heights during this current era, becoming a major force in the playoffs as well.
 Also acceptable? #50 Binnington.
 Assuming he doesn’t become the next Potvin, of course.
+Get it in the Cup-raising whites.

 1. 1967–79 Away Jerseys, 2017 Winter Classic Jersey, 2018–present Heritage Jersey